flashwing-04/showtime-website/content/ws23/bachelor/b6-avatavr/_index.md

 we partnered with the company se.services.
 The local electronics service provider, was a helpful partner in providing us with priceless expertise in the field of employee training.

 {{<image src="se_logo.svg" caption="se.services GmbH Logo">}}
-In collaboration with their Head Instructor Markus Zippel, who has trained countless of electricians during his career, we were able to create a scenario, deliviring a basis on which we could later evaluate the users experiences.
+In collaboration with their Head Instructor Markus Zippel, who has trained countless electricians during his career, we were able to create a scenario, delivering a basis on which we could later evaluate the users experiences.
 {{</section>}}